-The Conservatory of Music, accredited by the National Association of Schools of Music (NASM), is of the nation's premier music programs and is an internationally known program that draws students from around the globe.
-The Conservatory of Music offers the Bachelor of Arts in Music and pre-professional programs leading to the Bachelor of Music in Composition, Music Education, and Performance (Conducting, Instrumental, Piano, Keyboard Collaborative Arts, Guitar and Vocal).
+The Conservatory of Music, accredited by the National Association of Schools of Music (NASM), is one of the nation's premier music programs and draws students from around the globe.
+The Conservatory of Music offers the Bachelor of Arts in Music and preprofessional programs leading to the Bachelor of Music in Composition, Music Education, and Performance (Conducting, Instrumental, Piano, Guitar and Vocal).